Protryon/flex-language/spec/ALLOC.md

 # Memory Allocation Scheme

-## Class Referencability

-Classes, if not RAII defined inside another class, are pointers.
-That is, they are never null, and always initialized.

-Otherwise, they are treated like n-length arrays, see below.

 ## Pointers

 Pointers are always managed manually.
 No attempt should be made to automate their destruction due to to their unrestrained power.